-Cooperative will determine the size transformer to be installed to provide adequate service and voltage regulation for all types and classifications of service based on the information provided by Member-consumer and the availability of historical data.
-Maximum single-phase load at any location will be the lesser of maximum load as specified by Cooperative based upon system conditions or load that can be served by a 167 kVa transformer.
-When transformers 75 kVa or larger are necessary to serve large motors or other special loads and the expected normal use does not justify maintaining a large transformer, Cooperative may require a Contribution in Aid of Construction.
-Monthly minimum bills will be determined by transformer capacity required, in accordance with applicable price schedules.
+- A) Cooperative will determine the size transformer to be installed to provide adequate service and voltage regulation for all types and classifications of service based on the information provided by Member-consumer and the availability of historical data.
+Maximum singlephase load at any location will be the lesser of maximum load as specified by Cooperative based upon system conditions or load that can be served by a 167 kVA transformer.
+When three-phase transformers 75 kVa to 300 kVA are necessary to serve large motors or other special loads and the expected normal use does not justify maintaining a large transformer, Cooperative may require a Contribution in Aid of Construction.
+Monthly minimum bills will be determined by transformer capacity required, in accordance with applicable price schedules. - B) For any transformer installation rated at or greater than 500 kVA, Member-consumer will pay an advance for construction equal to the estimated cost of the transformer and appurtenances.
+This deposit is intended to ensure that the infrastructure investment is adequately utilized.